DevExpress/devextreme-reactive/packages/dx-react-datagrid/README.md

 npm i @devexpress/dx-react-datagrid-bootstrap3 --save
 ```

 Make sure that Bootstrap styles are linked to the page.
-If you have not yet configured Bootstrap for your project, check the following link: http://getbootstrap.com/getting-started/#download.
+If you have not yet configured Bootstrap for your project, check the [following link](http://getbootstrap.com/getting-started/#download).

 #### Add a DataGrid to your app: